GuideSDK Comparison

 • Requires explicit configuration

-Recommendation: Use Claude Code for projects with rich context requirements.
-For Codex/Gemini, manage instructions in Agor session config.
+Recommendation: Use Claude Code or Codex for projects with rich context requirements.
+For Gemini and Copilot, manage instructions in Agor session config.

 8. Tool Execution & Visualization